-The Office of the District Attorney is a component unit of the State of New Mexico and these financial statements include all funds and activities over which the District Attorney has oversight responsibility.
+The Office of the District Attorney is a part of the primary government of the State of New Mexico and these financial statements include all funds and activities over which the District Attorney has oversight responsibility.
 The District Attorney has decision-making authority, the power to designate management, the responsibility to significantly influence operations, and primary accountability for fiscal matters.
-The District Attorney is part of the primary government of the State of New Mexico does issue a Comprehensive Annual Financial Report inclusive of all agencies of the primary government.
-The District Attorney has no component units that are required to be reported in its financial statements.

-The District Attorney is a user organization of the Statewide Human Resource, Accounting, and Management Reporting System (SHARE) - Agency 25800.
+The District Attorney is part of the primary government of the State of New Mexico and its financial data is included with the financial data of the state.
+The State of New Mexico does issue a Comprehensive Annual Financial Report inclusive of all agencies of the primary government.
+The District Attorney has no component units that are required to be reported in its financial al statements.
+The District Attorney is a user organization of the Statewide Human Resource, A ccounting, and Management Reporting System (SHARE) - Agency 25800.
 The service organization is the Department of Finance and Administration (DFA).

-A. Basis of Accounting
+1. Basis of Accounting